 It was cheap, but has a plentiful amount of issues.
 This N62's valve stem seals are shot... it was quite smokey.
 The sunroof doesn't work, well it works - but the inner shade doesn't fully work - so it doesn't allow full functionality.
 The front tires are pretty worn.
 Power steering pump is bad, as are the control arms

 Most notably though, the air suspension is totally shot.
 Like, zero air pressure at all.
 It bounced very violently the entire two hour drive home.
-Finally, at my shop.
-It looks black in the shadows but is definitely blue
+Finally, at my shop

 I really love this color, Le Mans Blue.
-It had been stored out side for a year or so, so it's filthy but just look around the dirt at the beautiful paint
+It had been stored out side for a year or so, so it's filthy but just look through the dirt to the beautiful paint underneath

 It's currently parked in the overflow lot and I need to move it tomorrow so couldn't take the crank sensor off today